 When an object is created in Houdini, there is an Object level which is where you manage the transformations of the object and a Geometry level where you define its shape.
 Pressing i brought you down into the geometry level of this object.
 You can also get there by double-clicking on the object node in the Network editor.
-Later, to get back to the Object level, you can press U.
+Later, to get back to the Object level, you will press U.

 One way to access tools in Houdini is radial menus which you can access using the X, C and V hotkeys.
 Each of these brings up a radial menu with lots of options for you to choose from.
-The main focus of each menu is as follows:
+The main focus